close

 Yes.
 Drying clothes, using a tumble dryer, showering, bathing, cooking and even breathing can create condensation.
 However, all of these everyday factors are impossible to escape, so our homes need proper ventilation to be equipped to handle them.

-How can proper ventilation permanently solve condensation?
+How can proper ventilation help solve condensation?

 Can condensation affect your health?